-The North Coast Chapter of the California Native Plant Society (CNPS) is offering a research grant (2 awards per year) of up to $1,500 for studies of local, native plants.
-The grant is available to undergraduate and graduate students at Humboldt State University and College of the Redwoods.
-Its purpose is to encourage learning about native plants in Humboldt, Trinity, Siskiyou and Del Norte Counties and to support projects that will advance knowledge of them.
+The North Coast Chapter of the California Native Plant Society (CNPS) annually offers student research grants of up to $4,000 for studies focused on local, native plants and their habitats.
+This grant is available to undergraduate and graduate students at Cal Poly Humboldt and College of the Redwoods.

-To apply for the grant submit the following by March 1, 2024 (two pages please):
+To apply for the grant submit the following by March 1, two pages please:

 - Title of the project, applicant’s name, address, phone number, email address, and the date submitted.

-- Description of the project: Outline the purposes, objectives, hypotheses where appropriate, and methods of data collection and analysis.
-Highlight aspects of the work that you believe are particularly important and creative; list the implications of the work, if any, for improved native plant conservation, management, or species recovery.
+- Description of the project: Outline the purposes, objectives, hypotheses where appropriate, and methods of data collection and analysis; highlight aspects of the work that you believe are particularly important and creative; list the implications of the work, if any, for improved native plant conservation, management, or species recovery.

 - Description of the final product.